-6.1.6 Transfer of the Fund to another asset management company

-The Management Company can transfer the Fund to another asset management company.
-The Fund remains unchanged by such transfer, as does the position of the investors.
-In the context of such a transfer, investors must decide whether they consider the new asset management company as suitable as the previous one.
+6.1.6 Transfer of the Fund to another asset management company of such a transfer, investors must decide whether they consider the new asset management company as suitable as the previous one.
 If the investors do not wish to remain invested in the Fund under the new management, the units held by the investors must be returned.
 Income taxes may be incurred in this case.